Primary tabs

 Teaching

-Students will have the opportunity to take part in regular policy seminars led by speakers from both public and private sector organisations, drawing on Centre for Science and Policy (CSaP) fellows and leading applied economists working on technology policy.
+Students will have the opportunity to take part in regular policy seminars led by speakers from both public and private sector organisations, drawing on visiting Centre for Science and Policy (CSaP) fellows and leading applied economists working on technology policy.

-One to one supervision | Supervisors will provide general academic advice to students, and subject-specific advice relating to the dissertation.
-Students and supervisors meet regularly to discuss progress. |
+One to one supervision | Supervisors will provide general academic advice to students, and subject-specific advice relating to the Final Group Project.
+Students and supervisors will meet regularly to discuss progress.
+The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.
+One-on-one supervision is not provided.
+Students do not engage in independent research. |

 ---|---|

-Seminars & classes | Students will normally attend an average of ten hours of classes (seminars and lectures) per week, as well as a seminar series twice per term, and regular guest speaker events, although this will vary depending on the choice of modules. |
+Lectures | Students will normally attend an average of ten hours of lectures per week, although this will vary depending on the choice of elective modules.
+Some elective modules will be scheduled outside of Term dates. |

 Placements